scalacenter/platform/process/src/ornate/faq.md

 Yes, you can keep it so long as you fulfill the same purposes.
 The important thing is not what infrastructure or CI you use, but the fact that you use it.
-Setting up our CI may give you some performance benefits, though it's up to you if you need them or not.
+Setting up our CI gives you some performance benefits and automatic release process, though it's up to you if you need them or not.

 #### Is the release bot using Platform's Sonatype organization for releasing?